pulumi/docs/pulumi-hugo/themes/default/content/case-studies/lemonade.md

 > that developers can leverage to provision new resources and enforce organizational
 > policies for logging, permissions, resource tagging, and security.
 This empowered our
 > developer teams to self-provision resources and ship new capabilities faster without
-> having to wait for the infrastructure team to deploy new resources on their behalf."
+> having to wait for the infrastructure team to deploy new resources on their behalf.
+> At the same time, we’re able to provision/update databases managed by Amazon RDS with
+> protection from deletion so infrastructure changes can happen on the fly - without risk
+> to our production data."
 >
 > --- Igor Shapiro, Principal Engineer at Lemonade